 APR 6 Law Clerk Program

-The Washington Supreme Court Admission and Practice Rule (APR) 6 Law Clerk Program is an alternative to law school, which could qualify you to take the Washington lawyer bar examination pursuant to the requirements of APR 3 (b) Qualifications for Bar Examination.
+The Law Clerk Program is an alternative to law school authorized under rule 6 of the Washington Supreme Courts Admission and Practice Rule (APR) 6.
 It is a four-year program designed to provide educational and practical experience through a combination of work and study with an experienced lawyer or judge.
+Completion of the program would qualify you to take the Washington lawyer bar examination pursuant to the requirements under APR 3(b) Qualifications for Bar Examination.

-Applicants must find their own employment; neither the WSBA nor the Law Clerk Board can help in finding an employer/tutor.
-Employment is a requirement to apply for the program and an important piece of the program.
+To qualify for the program applicants must have good moral character, a bachelor's degree, and regular paid full-time employment in Washington state with a lawyer or judge who has at least 10 years of active experience and will serve as the applicant's primary tutor.
+Applicants find their own employment; neither the WSBA nor the Law Clerk Board can assist with finding an employer/tutor.
+Employment is a requirement to apply for the program.
 Applicants must have qualifying employment with the tutor when applying.
 Employment offered contingent upon enrollment in the program is not acceptable.

 - Read the APR 6 Rules and Regulations Pamphlet to be sure the law clerk and tutor applicants are eligible.

-APR 6 Law Clerk Program Application materials
+APR 6 Law Clerk Program Resources

-When you apply, you may petition for Advanced Standing in the program based on law school courses completed.
+When you apply, you may petition for advanced standing in the program based on law school courses completed.
 The courses may be from either an approved or unapproved law school, but only law school courses may be considered.
 Undergraduate and paralegal courses, and employment experience will not be considered for advance standing credit.
 If you have completed undergraduate studies and/or law school in another country, you should provide an education credential evaluation report.